-- 1. Field-based study that applies methods of interactive research, towards completion of the project; the ISP work journal accounts for the design of the project, the time periods of research, the research locations and the human resources/experts. - 2.
-A 20-minute oral presentation and discussion of the ISP; power point is recommended though not required; - 3.
-A 25-page academic paper that includes: abstract, title page, acknowledgments, table of contents, theoretical framework of analysis/literature review, research methodology, conclusions, notes, and reference list based upon APA citation standards. - 4.
-The original ISP paper, Work Journal, and Interactive Research Log submitted to the Academic Director and an electronic version of your fully formatted ISP.
+- 1. Field-based study that applies methods of interactive research towards completion of the project; the ISP work journal accounts for the design of the project, the time periods of research, the research locations, and the human resources/experts. - 2.
+A 20-minute oral or creative presentation and discussion of the ISP; - 3.
+A 25-page academic paper that includes: abstract, title page, acknowledgments, table of contents, theoretical framework of analysis/literature review, research methodology, conclusions, notes, and reference list based upon APA citation standards; OR the equivalent in a multimedia project with an accompanying artist statement, with the exact format, content, and length to be agreed upon between the student, AD, and ISP advisor. - 4.
+The original ISP work, Work Journal, and Interactive Research Log submitted to the Academic Director and an electronic version of your fully formatted ISP.